keptn/tutorials/site/tutorials/keptn-azure-devops.md

 ### What you'll learn

-1. Install Keptn for quality gates only use case on Azure Kubernetes Service (AKS)
+1. Install Keptn for a quality gates use case on Azure Kubernetes Service (AKS)
 1. Create a project and service in Keptn
 1. Define Service Level Indicators (SLIs) to fetch metrics from Dynatrace
 1. Define Service Level Objectives (SLOs) to verify quality of deployed services
-1. Set up release pipeline in Azure DevOps
+1. Set up testing and evaluation pipeline in Azure DevOps
 1. Deploy app with Azure DevOps pipeline
 1. See Keptn quality gates in action